difeng2015/calculator/README.md

 ## Time Spent on Different Parts of the Project

-1.5 hours for writing the core code to correctly calculate a valid expression.
+1.5 hours for writing the core code that can correctly output evaluation result for a valid expression.

 2 hours for writing custom exceptions, adding logging code, setting up "log4.properties" file, writing javadoc.

 30 minutes for writing JUnit test cases.

+1.5 hours for configuring AWS EC2 server and setting up Maven, Git and Jenkins.